MetOffice/CSET/docs/source/getting-started/visualise-recipe.rst

 In this tutorial we will investigate what is going on inside of a recipe, and visualise the *operators* inside.

-As in the previous tutorial we can download this example recipe file:
+As in the previous tutorial we can download this linked example recipe file:
 :download:`air_temperature_spatial_plot.yaml`

 We will now visualise the steps inside the recipe using the ``cset graph``